by Eric Bright

 Given the major religions in the world, how can religion change a mind of its beholder regarding their moral

 This can be studied both through a field study and also conceptually.
-Because the religions are observable as they are, their institutions have been studied in depth by thousands of researchers, their sacred books and saying are available to all, and as such, they can also be investigated conceptually.
+Because the religions are observable as they are, their institutions have been studied in depth by thousands of researchers, their sacred books and sayings are available to all, and as such, they can also be investigated conceptually.

 Most religions, from shamanistic to pagan, to the latest Abrahamic religions, have a mechanism for repentance, divine forgiveness, sacrificial cleansing operations, and so one.
 These mechanisms are the source of the problem.